 - Where a member reports their suspicions of abuse of a child by another member, the reporting member, if subject to the Teaching Profession Act, is required to provide the other member with a copy of the adverse report.
 A copy need not be provided where the adverse report concerns suspected sexual abuse of a student by the other member. (s.18.(1)(b) and (c) under the regulation)

 Advice to Members

 Your duty to report is immediate.
-If you have reasonable grounds to suspect that a child is in need of protection, report your suspicion, and the information on which it is based, forthwith to your local children’s aid society.
+If you have reasonable grounds to suspect that a child is in need of protection, report your suspicion, and the information on which it is based, immediately to your local children's aid society.